ztomasze/dungeon-jacks/index.md

 * Put your treasure pile back into the dungeon deck.
 * Add another Big Bad card to the dungeon deck.
 (You don't need to put the Big Bad into the second half of the deck this time.)
 * For every 2 Big Bad cards in the deck, add one Diamonds face card (if still available).
 This represents a magic item.
 Once collected, you can choose to retain magic items in your treasure pile between dungeons.
-At any time, you can expend a magic item from your treasure pile to add a phantom die that counts as a 6 to your encounter pool.
+At any time, you can expend a magic item from your treasure pile to add a phantom die that has a value of either 0 or 6 (that does not exhaust) to your encounter or fleeing pool.
 Once expended, return the magic item card to the face-card deck.

 You can thus play through 6 dungeons of increasing difficulty, with the last dungeon containing 6 Big Bads.
 Keep a running tally of all treasure earned and magic items retained to determine your party's final score.